wevote/WeVoteCordova/README.md

     Steves-MacBook-Pro-32GB-Oct-2018:WeVoteCordova stevepodell$
     ```

-    (The example machine had a symlink in `/usr/local/bin/` that did not point to where the Cordova 9 was installed earlier in this step, and that
-    symlink had to be manually fixed.)

-    a. `cordova` is not added automatically to your path.
-You might need to run from the symlink you saved above (ex/ `/usr/local/Cellar/node/12.5.0/bin/cordova`)

-    b.
-You might be asked: `?
-May Cordova anonymously report usage statistics to improve the tool over time?
-(Y/n)` -- that is your choice, either choice is fine.
-    ```
-1. Create a new "empty" instance of the WeVoteCordova (with some minimal scaffolding)
+1. Create a new "empty" instance of the WeVoteCordova (with some minimal scaffolding that our copyFromSaveoff script will remove in an upcoming step)

-    This will create a "Hello World" Cordova app, named WeVoteCordova -- the scaffolding, which we will throw away, is is in two files `/www/index.html` and `/www/us/index.js`
+    This will create a "Hello World" Cordova app, named WeVoteCordova -- the scaffolding, which we will throw away, is
+    is in two files `/www/index.html` and `/www/us/index.js`